kazurayam/ConditionalTestCaseExecutionInTestSuite/docs/index.md

 In the Katalon Studio GUI, I would keep watching it.
 I would notice any failures during a Test Suite runs, and I would able to stop the Test Suite by some manual intervention (clicking a "stop" button).

 But the Katalon Runtime Engine provides very little chance to intervene the progress of a Test Suite run.
 When the `TCa2` failed, still the `TCa3` will be invoked.
-We have to wait for the `TCa3` to finish (for 20 seconds, 2 minutes, 20 minutes or possibly 2 hours) before we can start trouble-shooting the `TCa2`’s failure.
+We have to wait for the `TCa3` to finish (for 20 seconds, 2 minutes, 20 minutes or possibly 2 hours) before we can start trouble-shooting the \`TCa2’s failure'.
 No other option is provided by Katalon.

 ## Proposed Solution